smythtech/sdnpwn/README.md

 # Further Information
 Check out https://sdnpwn.net for articles and tutorials on using various sdnpwn modules and the attacks they use.

+# Disclaimer
+This tool comes without warranty.
+The developers of this tool decline all responsability for malicious or illegal use, and impact caused by malicious or illegal use.